KASHMIR – THE PARADISE ON EARTH

 6. Shalimar Bagh

 Shalimar Bagh or ‘The Garden of Love’ is the largest Mughal Garden in Srinagar.
 It was built in 1619 AD by the Mughal Emperor Shah Jahan as a gift to his beloved wife, Noor Jahan.
-Spread across an area of 31-acres along the Dal lake, this three-terraced garden is bejewelled with innumerable varieties of colourful flowers that blossom in Spring and Autumn.
-There is a canal lined with polished pebbles that runs through the centre of the garden.
+Spread across an area of 31-acres along the Dal lake, this three-terraced garden is bejewelled with innumerable varieties of colorful flowers that bloom in Spring and Autumn.
+There is a canal lined with polished pebbles that runs through the center of the garden.
 Shalimar Bagh exhibits the Mughal architectural taste as well as their exemplary expertise in horticulture.

 7. Indira Gandhi Memorial Tulip Garden

 If you visit Kashmir between late March and early May, you can catch an enthralling sight of over 20 lakh Tulip flowers at the Indira Gandhi Memorial Tulip Garden.
 Covering an area of 30 hectares spread over seven terraces, it is the largest Tulip garden in Asia.
 With its wide spectrum of Tulips in every possible color on a backdrop of magnificent Zabarwan mountain ranges overlooking the majestic Dal Lake, the garden is a treat to the senses.
 You can click your perfect photograph moments here while enjoying the picturesque beauty of the entire garden.
 Every year a Tulip festival is organized here in the late March and April when the flowers are in full bloom.
 The festival features rich Kashmiri culture where you can enjoy Kashmiri dances, folk songs, buy local handicrafts and relish the sumptuous cuisines of Kashmir.

 8. Hazratbal Shrine